The Right Answer to Most of Your Health and Fitness Questions

 A social media expert recently told me I need to be more divisive in my posts to get more reach.
 As a health coach, that’s hard.
 Partly because it’s just not my personality, but more importantly, because any good coach knows that health is full of nuance.
 Often, the best answer to your burning health and fitness questions is: "It depends."

 I know that can feel frustrating.
 I often hear, "Just tell me what to do, and I’ll do it!"
-We think we want someone else to tell us what’s best, but because you are the expert on your own body and your own life, it’s actually impossible for a good health coach to just tell you what is best for you.
+We think we want someone else to tell us what’s best, but because you are the expert on your own body and your own life, it’s actually impossible for an outsider to just tell you exactly what is best for you.

 You are the expert on your own life

-A great coach recognizes that what is best for one person can be a disaster for another.
-By asking questions and learning about your unique experiences, lifestyle, and preferences, we can see you as a whole person rather than just someone who needs to follow a rigid set of rules.
+A great coach recognizes that we have to fit health and fitness activities into the life we are already living (not move to a health ranch to revolve our lives around fitness).
+And what is best for one person can be a disaster for another.
+By asking questions and learning about your unique experiences, lifestyle, and preferences, a good coach can see you as a whole person rather than just someone who needs to follow a rigid set of rules or impossible standards.

-For example, I once had a client who noticed that whenever she added spinach to her morning smoothie, her stomach would hurt.
-When she mentioned it to her doctor, she told her, with a touch of snark, "It's not the spinach."
+As an example of individual variance, I once had a client who noticed that whenever she added spinach to her morning smoothie, her stomach would hurt.
+When she mentioned it to her doctor, he told her, with a touch of snark, "It's not the spinach."
 But my client knew her body: if she had the smoothie without the spinach, her stomach didn’t hurt.

-That doctor wasn't respecting her individual variance or giving her permission to trust her own internal cues.
-So, while spinach is one of the few foods most people agree is universally healthy, for this specific client, it just didn’t work.
+That doctor wasn't respecting her individual experience or giving her permission to trust her own internal cues.
+So, while spinach is one of the few foods most people can agree is universally healthy, for this specific client, it just didn’t work.

 YOU DON’T NEED ‘eat this / not that’ lists